 Regenerelle MSCs derived from Wharton’s Jelly in human umbilical cords exhibit superior proliferation and differentiation potential.

-In recent years the use of Mesenchymal Stem Cells, or MSCs, has become widely viewed as the gold standard for stem cell therapy, holding promise as both a care option for disease and a therapeutic agent in regenerative medicine.
+In recent years the use of Mesenchymal Stem Cells, or MSCs, has become widely viewed as the gold standard for stem cell research

 Research studies show once injected, MSCs can differentiate into a wide range of specialized cells.
 They have the potential to develop into mature cells that produce fat, cartilage, bone, tendons, and muscle.